 Suffix: The suffix mode allows users to return results where the searched term appears at the end of a term in the records.
 For example, an advanced search of ment using the suffix search mode will retrieve results including management or equipment.

 Proximity: The proximity mode allows users to search for records that contain searched terms which are located within a certain number of terms of each other.
 The desired number of terms which could separate the search terms should be entered in the proximity number text box below the Search Mode drop down menu.
-For example, an advanced search of the terms computer software conducted using the proximity search mode with the number 2 entered into the proximity number text box will return records where the words computer and software appear within two words of each other, such as Computer operating software, in Class 9, or Rental of computer game software, in Class 41.
+For example, an advanced search of the terms computer software conducted using the proximity search mode with the number 2 entered into the proximity number text box will return records where the words computer and software appear within two words of each other, such as Downloadable computer operating software, in Class 9, or Rental of computer game software, in Class 41.
 To perform a proximity search using the tilde symbol, see Proximity Searches.

 Status: A user can narrow his or her search by limiting the search results to records with a particular status, A - Added, M - Modified, X - Example, or D - Deleted.
 For an explanation of record statuses, see Status above.